China Ancient Trip, Day 4-5: Xi'an

 Anyway, we enjoyed the garden view and the art crafts

-We head back to the city center where the driver took us to the Xi'an Great Mosques.
-It is the oldest mosque in China that founded during the Tang Dynasty.
+We head back to the city center, where the driver took us to the Xi'an Great Mosque.
+It is the oldest mosque in China, founded during the Tang Dynasty.
 It was actually located very near to the Muslim street where we had our dinner last night.
-However, the experience to visit the street in both day and night would be different.
+However, the experience of visiting the street in both day and night would be different.
 Fang suggested a local lunch meal in one of the Muslim street's restaurants.
-Most of our stay in Xi'an, we did come back to this street for lunch/dinner as it was very near to our hotel.
+For most of our stay in Xi'an, we did come back to this street for lunch/dinner, as it was very near to our hotel.

 Next, to further dampen our day, Fang took us to the Xi'an City Wall.
 While googling for things to do in Xi'an, one of the suggested activities was to cycle around the city wall.
-However, my wife reluctantly to get along with my idea, well I think it's quite difficult to hover on the tricycle :P.
+However, my wife reluctantly got along with my idea, but I think it's quite difficult to hover on the tricycle :P.

 Muslim Street in the afternoon